Hagfish

 *

-Where might I manifest slime glands, if I magically could?
+Where on my body would I make slime glands, if I could?

-Since glands in my nose would be nasty, I picture them budding from the smooth surface of my cervix, enhancing its natural gift.
+Since glands in my nose would be too gross, I picture them budding from the smooth surface of my cervix, enhancing its natural slip.

 *

-For 10 years, my husband and I had a recurring fight about cookies.
-He consistently ate 80 percent of the cookies - chocolate chip and always baked by me.
+For 10 years, my husband and I had a recurring fight.
+He consistently ate 80 percent of the cookies - always chocolate chip, always baked by me.
 100 percent of the time, he finished the last one.

-Once, I’d rushed home from work anticipating the pleasure of a cookie microwaved for 10 seconds and consumed in three bites, only to discover he’d eaten the last one.
+Once, I’d rushed home from work anticipating the pleasure of a chipper microwaved for 10 seconds and consumed in three bites, only to find he’d eaten the last one again.

 I’m not doing anything TO you, he hissed back, I wasn’t even thinking of you.